lqlspace/go-clean/gossip/gossip.md

-- 1. A function contains multiple logical branches
+- 1. A function contains multiple logical branches;
+- 2. Expose the lock of struct object;